aspose-words-cloud/aspose-words-cloud-docs/words/plugins/dynamics-crm/using-cloud-automerge/_index.md

 - **Document Template**: Use this lookup field to select Template.
 This template would be the base of your generated document.
 - **Delete Template From Cloud Storage**: If you already own Aspose License for Aspose.Words use this attribute to use the license to generate full version of the document.
 - **Delete Generated Document From Cloud Storage**: If you already own Aspose License for Aspose.Words use this attribute to use the license to generate full version of the document.

+{{% alert style="info" %}}

-  Please Note that the document is generated at this stage and attached to the Primary record of the workflow.
+Please note that the document is generated at this stage and attached to the Primary record of the workflow.
 (In this case, created document is attached to the Contact.png)

+{{% /alert %}}

 ## Attach to Email